Iconica-Development/flutter_feed/packages/flutter_feed_utils/README.md

-# Flutter Feed
+# Flutter Feed Utils

-Flutter Feeds are multiple implementations of feed-like userstories.
+Flutter Feed Utils provides various components used in feed-like pages.
+It's not meant to be used on it's own but is rather used by userstories like `flutter_feed_timeline`.

 ## Issues